cykovit/CorePy/README.md

 - `json`
 - `psutil`
 - `logging`
+- `fade`
+- `colorama`
+- `rich`

 ## Usage

 1. Open a terminal or command prompt
 2. Navigate to the directory containing the script
-3. Run the script using the command: `python corepy.py`
+3. Run the script using the command: `python sys2json.py`

 ## System Information Collected

-CorePy gathers the following system information:
+Sys2JSON gathers the following system information:

 - **Platform**: Operating system name
 - **Platform Release**: Release version of the operating system